- Blog

 If your child is experiencing shoulder or elbow pain during the baseball season, early evaluation can help prevent a more serious injury.
 Dr. Roger Ostrander and the team at North Florida Bone & Joint Specialists provide expert orthopaedic care for athletes of all ages, from youth sports participants to competitive athletes.
 To schedule an appointment, call 850-916-3700 or complete our Online Appointment Request Form.

-For additional information on the Evaluation and Management of Elbow Injuries in the Throwing Athlete, watch Dr. Ostrander’s video below.
+For additional information, watch Dr. Ostrander’s video on the Evaluation and Management of Elbow Injuries in the Throwing Athlete or the Bone & Joint Brief blog highlight video below.